 Evidence of Sunken Landmass in the Pacific and Indian Oceans Formation of the fine sediment deposits after a global flood can be found worldwide.
-Increased rates of sea-floor spreading during the Cretaceous period have caused global (eustatic) sea-level to rise and be 100-170 meters higher than today.
+Increased rates of sea-floor spreading during the Cretaceous period have caused the global (eustatic) sea level to rise and be 100-170 meters higher than today.

 Some writers such as Devaneya Pavanar have associated the lost continent with a legendary sunken landmass Kumari Kandam, mentioned in the Tamil literature.
 Some believe that it was located close to the Indian Ocean and connected to Madagascar, South India, Australia, and South Africa.

 In the past, the scientific community didn’t accept it because according to the plate tectonics theory, Madagascar and India were once part of the same landmass (thus accounting for geological resemblances).

 Plate movement caused India to break away millions of years ago, and move to its present location.
 The original landmass, the supercontinent Gondwana, broke apart but it did not sink beneath the sea level.

 Kerguelen Plateau is an interesting discovery made in 1999 by the research vessel in the Indian Ocean that can serve as proof of a sunken landmass theory.
 Kerguelen Plateau is a large island that was submerged nearly 20 million years ago by rising sea levels.